Yang-703/CS33500-Software-Analysis-and-Design-III/README.md

 ### Software Analysis and Design III (CS33500) ###

-This repository contains three projects I completed for the Software Analysis and Design III course.
+This repository contains three projects I completed for my Software Analysis and Design III course.
 The course focuses on the design, analysis, and implementation of algorithms and the data structures they utilize.

 --- --- --- --- --- --- ---